liangxs/fmcfs/README.md

 fmcfs
 =====

-A tiered filesystem in linux combining Flash-based SSDs, Magnetic Disk and Cloud storage.
+A tiered filesystem in linux combining Flash-based SSDs and Magnetic Disks.